 - 401* - Managing Human Resources I: This four-hour course is a must for transportation professionals with human resource responsibilities.
 Topics include the legal framework of human resource management, including due process, equal protection and non-discrimination, disability law, leave of absence, drug testing, record management, wage and working conditions, collective bargaining, employment eligibility and retention.

 - 402* - Managing Human Resources: Employee Relations: A four-hour practical overview of human resource management for pupil transportation managers and supervisors, focusing on employee evaluation, training, and discipline.
 The course also covers the "how to" of developing accurate job descriptions.

 - 403* - Labor Contract Negotiations and Management: Basic elements of labor contract negotiations including theory and negotiation styles, how to plan for bargaining, contract language and bargaining table behavior.
-This course concludes with basic strategies for managing the labor contract you have successfully negotiated.
+This four-hour course concludes with basic strategies for managing the labor contract you have successfully negotiated.

 - 405* - Student Needs & Management: A four-hour look at student behavior issues from the management perspective.
 A brief review of "normal" student characteristics and behavior management strategies is followed by an in-depth look at preparing drivers and attendants for student management, working within the school district structure, developing district policy, procedures, and forms, and understanding nuances of working with students with disabilities and children from other cultures.

 - 501* - Overseeing a Fleet Maintenance Program: A four-hour workshop covering the fundamentals of fleet maintenance, designed for those interested in or with a responsibility for shop operations.
 This workshop is designed for all managers, not just those already familiar with fleet maintenance.